Breast Reduction Surgery in Medicine Hat, Alberta

 If you are still working towards meeting your weight loss goal or to quit smoking please keep in mind your family doctor may hold off on sending your referral letter to Dr. Brooks.

 Your family physician knows that Dr. Brooks has some requirements to ensure patients will get the best outcomes after surgery.
 Dr. Brooks will see patients for consultations if their BMI (body mass index) is under 32, but he will not do the breast reduction surgery until their BMI is under 30.
-If you are unsure what your BMI is, head to your Google browser and search BMI calculator then input your information, or give our clinic patient coordinators a call and we can assist you.
+If you are unsure what your BMI is, click HERE then input your information, or give our clinic patient coordinators a call and we can assist you.

 Alberta Health Services has a requirement of at least 300g of tissue per breast needed for a reduction or balancing reduction to qualify as a covered (no fee to the patient) surgery.